 Northern Arizona University student organization policy requires that all student organizations have at least two officers.
-In addition, all officers must be registered for at least 7 hours at NAU and must have a cumulative GPA of at least 2.25.
-The Office of Leadership & Engagement staff members check these requirements each semester and contact those officers who have not fulfilled them.
+In addition, all officers must be registered at least full time (12 credits) at NAU and must have a cumulative GPA of at least 2.25.
+The Office of Leadership and Engagement staff members check these requirements each semester and contact those officers who have not fulfilled them.

 Each student organization determines how many officers are needed and what titles are used.
 Below is a list of typical officers and suggestions for what their duties may include.
 This is by no means a complete list and your organization may decide to divide officer responsibilities differently.
 Officer roles should be laid out in the organization's constitution.
-If you are unsure of what is expected of you as an officer, ask your adviser, previous officers, fellow officers, or the Office of Leadership & Engagement for guidance.
+Amendments can be made at any time and must be updated in True Blue Connects.
+If you are unsure of what is expected of you as an officer, ask your advisor, previous officers, fellow officers, or the Office of Leadership and Engagement for guidance.